-- Vitamin D3 + Vitamin K2: To replace deficiencies and to promote proper calcium regulation in the body.
+- Vitamin D3 + Vitamin K2: To replace deficiencies and promote proper calcium regulation in the body.

-- Berberine + Alpha Lipoic Acid: Both designed to help treat insulin resistance and lower blood sugar levels (to help with weight loss)
+- Berberine + Alpha Lipoic Acid: Both are designed to help treat insulin resistance and lower blood sugar levels (to help with weight loss)

 Supplements can help BOOST results but if your leptin levels are as high as what was depicted in this case study it is unlikely that supplements by themselves will be enough to treat the problem.